Expedition Skills Seminar - Ruth Glacier

 What You’ll Need

 A list of required personal equipment accompanies every RMI program, and the thought process behind each item is much greater than simply “preparing for the worst and hoping for the best.”
-The list for your program takes into account factors such as: seasonality, route conditions, weather, elevation and more.
+The list for your program takes into account factors such as seasonality, route conditions, weather, elevation, and more.
 As such, this list is framed within the broadest of contexts and is dynamic by its very nature.
 Therefore, certain variables (additions and/or subtractions) are inherent within such an all-encompassing list.
-We make every effort to recommend only top of the line clothing and technical gear and it is never our intention for you to buy or rent unnecessary gear.
+We make every effort to recommend only top of the line clothing and technical gear, and it is never our intention for you to buy or rent unnecessary gear.

 The Guide Pick is an example of the listed item, giving you an idea of the material and specifications of the item.
 This exact item does not need to be purchased or used; however, any item you choose must have similar characteristics and performance abilities to the Guide Pick.

-RMI Guides concur on the potential necessity of every item, thus every item on the list is required at gear check.
+RMI Guides concur on the potential necessity of every item.
+Thus every item on the list is required at gear check.
 However, guides may also have suggestions derived from their experience, some of which will vary from a given list.
-The guides’ recommendation whether to bring along or leave behind certain item(s) comes during the gear check, when the team first meets.
+The guides’ recommendation whether to bring along or leave behind certain item(s) comes during the gear check when the team first meets.
 Occasionally this recommendation comes at the expense of having previously purchased an item.
-If a guide presents the option of leaving behind certain item(s) on the list of required equipment, it is for a reason.
+If a guide presents the option of leaving behind certain item(s) on the list of required equipment, it is for a good reason.
 Their recommendation may be related to the weather, route conditions, freezing level, perceived strength of the party, or desired pack weight.

 Ultimately, there will never be a consensus for a “perfect” equipment list for an ascent.
 It does not exist because of the multitude of variables faced by climbers throughout the climb.
-Please follow this equipment list closely so that you will arrive for the gear check with all the required items.
-Keep in mind the list is not black and white, fine tuning will occur once you meet with your guide.
+Please follow this equipment list carefully so that you will arrive for the gear check with all the required items.
+Keep in mind the list is not black and white, fine-tuning will occur once you meet with your guide.
 Have a great climb!

-Most of the required equipment is available for purchase from our affiliate Whittaker Mountaineering.
-RMI climbers receive a 10% discount on new clothing and equipment items ordered from Whittaker Mountaineering when they use code RMI2019 at checkout.
+• Whittaker Mountaineering Most of the required equipment is available for rent or purchase from our affiliate Whittaker Mountaineering.
+RMI climbers receive a 10% discount on new clothing and equipment items ordered from Whittaker Mountaineering when they use code RMI2024 at checkout.
 This offer excludes sale items, rentals, meal packages, and Feathered Friends.

-Shop Your Equipment List
+Shop Your Equipment List // Rent new equipment for your climb

 Equipment List